mrfatboy/homebridge-cmdswitch-simple/README.md

 # "Homebridge-cmdswitch-simple" Plugin

 The Homebridge-Dummy plugin is the basis for this plugin.
 Homebridge-cmdswitch-simple just adds the cmd functionality on top of the dummy plugin.
 You do not need both plugins if you want dummy switchs and cmd switches.
+Any CMD command can be used.

 Example config.json: